Followers

 The Hebrew royal priests practiced endogamy, which is to say they married only within their priestly families.
 We will examine this more next week.
 Because the lines of ruler-priests married only within their group, geneticists are able to identify the priest gene among 90% of men who self-identify as having Jewish priests as ancestors.
 This is called the Cohen Modal Haplotype (CMH).
 These men carry a characteristic Y chromosome associated with Hebrew priests.

 This CMH genetic marker also appears in men with no Cohen/Jewish ancestry.
-That is because the priesthood of Aaron was inherited from his ancestors long before there was a religion known as Judaism.
+That is because the priesthood of Aaron was inherited from his ancestors long before Judaism.
 Jesus is associated with the older priesthood in Hebrews 7:1-21, where we read concerning our Lord, "Thou art a priest forever after the order of Melchizedek."

 The priesthood of Judaism emerged from the Horite Hebrew priesthood.
 The word “Horite” appears numerous places in the Bible.
 I Chronicles 4:4 claims that Bethlehem was a Horite town.
 The Horite chief Salmon is called the "father of Bethlehem" in 1 Chronicles 2:54.
 Some of the Horite Hebrew rulers are listed in Genesis 36 (diagrammed below).
 In Hebrew Bibles the word “Horite” appears as “Horim,” which is what Jews call their ancestors.

 The oldest known site of Horite Hebrew worship is at the royal city of Nekhen on the Nile (3800 BC).
-Archaeologists working at Nekhen discovered a temple with huge pillars made of cedar.
+Archaeologists working at Nekhen discovered evidence of a temple with huge cedar pillars.
 Later Hebrew temples are patterned on the temple of Nekhen (Hierakonpolis).

 Archaeologists describe the offerings at the Nekhen temple as “ten times larger” than the typical mace heads and bowls offered elsewhere, suggesting that this was a very prestigious shrine.